open-way-learning/owl-handbook/Operations-Finance/productive_playbook.md

   * Owns the project creation using the checklist above (per the approved Scope of Work and contract).
   * Confirms team members and basic task structure (including contractor/Fellow support, planning time, templates, etc.).
   * Partners with the DFO on monitoring budget health and reporting.
+  * Confirms the staffing pattern (OWL employees vs contractors/Fellows) in alignment with the OWL Contractor Manual and Appendix D: OWL Contractor Staffing Decision Tree before substantial work begins, so that Productive reflects the real mix of internal staff and external support.

 * **All assigned team members**
   * Add and maintain tasks within the project.